Snapchat/KeyDB-docs/docs/modules-api-ref.md

 With the following effects:

- NO_FAILOVER: prevent Redis Cluster replicas to failover a failing master.
+ NO_FAILOVER: prevent KeyDB Cluster replicas to failover a failing master.
               Also disables the replica migration feature.

  NO_REDIRECTION: Every node will accept any key, without trying to perform
-                 partitioning according to the user Redis Cluster algorithm.
+                 partitioning according to the user KeyDB Cluster algorithm.
                  Slots informations will still be propagated across the cluster, but without effects.